Need to know

 So how do you find the best high chair for your baby?
 And do you really need to spend hundreds of dollars on something that's going to be regularly smeared with apple puree and spaghetti bolognese?

-Our expert highchair testing
+Our expert high chair testing

-Our experts have done the hard work for you, testing more than 40 high chairs to help you find the best.
 We look at things like safety, how easy they are to use and clean (yep, we literally smear them with baby food), how stable they are, and extra features such as if they're adjustable or able to be converted into a toddler chair later.

 We'll show you how some of the most popular high chairs from expensive brands like Stokke and Bugaboo or budget favourites like Ikea rate against similar models.

-Kmart 2-in-1 highchair vs Stokke Tripp Trapp
+Kmart Anko 2-in-1 high chair vs Stokke Tripp Trapp

 For many people, the aesthetics of a high chair are just as important as its practicality and longevity.
 We are seeing more high chairs with sleek timber designs that can slot seamlessly into a modern home (particularly if you have an aversion to plastic), as well as high chairs that can be converted into toddler chairs when your bub gets a bit older.

 If this design appeals to you, you may be considering the Stokke Tripp Trapp chair which is available in a huge range of colours and finishes.
-This chair has newborn and baby seat accessories for when your child is small (and can function as a highchair), and an adjustable seat and footrest you can use as your child grows.
+This chair has newborn and baby seat accessories for when your child is small (and can function as a high chair), and an adjustable seat and footrest you can use as your child grows.

 Based on our testing, it may be worth adding the Kmart chair to your shortlist

-We've reviewed the Stokke Tripp Trapp (with baby set, costing $548) in high chair mode, and it performs well, however our testers have noted some downsides in terms of ease of use, including that it's a little fiddly to assemble.
+We've reviewed the Stokke Tripp Trapp (with baby set, costing $578) in high chair mode, and it performs well, however our testers have noted some downsides in terms of ease of use, including that it's a little fiddly to assemble.

-It's a similar convertible-style highchair but costs just $149.
+It's a similar convertible-style high chair but costs just $149.
 It's only available in a pale wooden finish, but at $400 less than the Tripp Trapp, this may be something you're willing to overlook.

 Overall, the Kmart chair compares favourably with the more expensive Stokke chair.
-It lost points in our testing due a very minor safety failure – the harness is not permanently attached, making it possible to remove it and forget to reinstall it (a problem that can be avoided through sensible use).
+It lost points in our testing due a minor safety failure – the harness is not permanently attached, making it possible to remove it and forget to reinstall it (a problem that can be avoided through sensible use).
 However, our testers noted that the tray is easy to clean and it also has an adjustable footrest like the Stokke chair.

 Based on our testing, it may be worth adding the Kmart chair to your shortlist.
 Check our detailed high chair reviews before you buy to make sure you're getting the best high chair for you and your child.

-Is it worth buying the new Bugaboo Giraffe?
+Is it worth buying the Bugaboo Giraffe?

-The Bugaboo Giraffe highchair is chic but expensive.
+The Bugaboo Giraffe high chair is chic but expensive.

-But once you've purchased all the accessories needed to use the chair as a highchair, it will set you back over $600.
-Despite costing significantly more, it was outscored by both the Ikea Antilop and the Kmart Anko 2-in-1 Highchair (and several other cheaper chairs) on overall performance and ease of use.
+But once you've purchased all the accessories needed to use the chair as a high chair, it will set you back over $600.
+Despite costing significantly more, it was outscored by both the Ikea Antilop and the Kmart Anko 2-in-1 high chair (and several other cheaper chairs) on overall performance and ease of use.

 "Some expensive high chairs are real showpieces that can complement a modern kitchen, with striking wooden or slimline design," says Kim Gilmour.